sivakumars/cryptocurrency/README.md

 # cryptocurrency
 F22 - assignment - An app to list top 50 cryptocurrencies with miscellaneous features

-# cryptocurrency
-F22 - assignment - An app to list top 50 cryptocurrencies with miscellaneous features

-# Falcone

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.

 # How to RUN the application

   - unzip the file and cd into the project folder